home I index I latest I glossary I introductions I e-mail I about this site

 St Mary, Little Walsingham

-It is a truism when studying the Anglo-Catholic tradition that the later it was embraced, the more extreme Anglo-Catholicism in a parish would be.
-The tradition came very late to Norfolk, especially here in the north of the county.
-The man who transformed this parish, and the fortunes of Walsingham, was Alfred Hope-Patten, Rector here in the 1930s.
-He countered the Catholic Church's Shrine of Our Lady of Walsingham at the Church of the Annunciation in Kings Lynn with his own statue, here in Little Walsingham Church of England parish church.
-The Anglican authorities were outraged, and it is true even today that the Diocese of Norwich has never been comfortable with the presence in its midst of a Marian Shrine.
-At the time, he was ordered to remove it, which he did in considerable style, translating the statue to a new home, a replica of the Holy House of Nazareth seen by the 12th Century Richeldis in a dream, and building a shrine church around it, on the other side of the Priory ruins.
+But the man who transformed this parish, and the fortunes of Walsingham, was Alfred Hope Patten, who became rector here in 1921.
+The parish was, as William Davage observes, fertile ground.
+Patten countered the Catholic Church's establishment of a Shrine of Our Lady of Walsingham nearby at the Church of the Annunciation in Kings Lynn with his own shrine, here in the parish church of Little Walsingham.
+The church authorities were outraged, and he was ordered to remove it.
+He did this in considerable style, translating the statue to a new home, a replica of the Holy House of Nazareth said to have been seen by the 12th Century Richeldis in a vision.
+He built a shrine church around it, which has been extended in later years, its grounds a large garden edged by pilgrim hostels, a refectory and other buildings.

 home I index I latest I introductions I e-mail I about